 Use Facebook Insights to learn about your customers

 This is arguably Facebook’s most valuable marketing tool.
 There is so much you can learn about the people who choose to like and interact with your page – actionable insights that you can then use to tailor your posts to better meet their needs and interests.

 Facebook is one of many online tools that you can use to spread the word about your trade business.
-It’s the kingpin of social media platforms, and when used effectively, can attract new enquiries, drive growth in your business, and help you connect with your customers.
+It’s the kingpin of social media platforms, and when used effectively, can attract many new enquiries, grow your trade business, and help you connect with your customers.

 If you already have a Facebook Business Page, and you’re struggling to see any value, try implementing some of the optimisation strategies suggested.
 Sometimes the simplest of changes can make all the difference and help you succeed.
 Also, analyse the data and information that Facebook collects on your Page and customers – it’s a powerful tool that will help you spot any gaps in your marketing strategy.

-To discover tips and tricks for optimising your other marketing channels, like Google My Business, download Tradify’s free marketing toolkit - it’s been designed specifically for tradies who need help marketing their businesses.
+To discover tips and tricks for optimising your other marketing channels, like Google My Business, download Tradify’s free marketing plan - it’s been designed specifically for tradespeople who need help marketing their businesses.